 On the 7th of September, 2022, the Composite Regional Centre (CRC) for Skill Development, Rehabilitation and Empowerment of Persons with Disabilities (DIVYANGJAN), Shillong, Meghalaya, in collaboration with the Department of Social Work - PG (MSW), St. Edmund's College, Shillong, organized an Awareness Programme on Disability and RPwD ACT which is part of the CRC's mission in bringing to the attention of the public about the various types of Disability that exist, the difficulties that a person with a disability has to go through as well as the Rights that are accredited to People with Disabilities.
-According to the Vision and Mission of CRC Shillong where it aims and strives for an inclusive society where people with Disabilities are equal partakers of equal opportunity, their rights being protected and they are enabled to lead a safe, productive and dignified life; the Awareness Programme on Disability and RPwD Act held in one of the classrooms of the MSW Department of St. Edmund's College that day, fulfills the mission of the CRC Shillong that is 'to create awareness in the society to recognize persons with disabilities as valuable human resources of the country and to foster an environment which facilitates equal opportunities, easy accessibility, protection of rights and full participation of persons with disabilities, through advocacy, awareness creation, capacity building, rehabilitation services, human resource development and technological advances.'
+According to the Vision and Mission of CRC Shillong where it aims and strives for an inclusive society where people with Disabilities are equal partakers of equal opportunity, their rights being protected and they are enabled to lead a safe, productive and dignified life.
+The Awareness Programme was held in one of the classrooms of the Department of Social Work -PG (MSW) of St. Edmund's College to fulfills the mission of the CRC Shillong that is 'to create awareness in the society to recognize persons with disabilities as valuable human resources of the country and to foster an environment which facilitates equal opportunities, easy accessibility, protection of rights and full participation of persons with disabilities, through advocacy, awareness creation, capacity building, rehabilitation services, human resource development and technological advances.'

-The Programme took off with the registration of the Students and Faculty members of St. Edmund's College - PG (MSW)

-which was then followed by the introductory note that was given by the host of the entire Programme, Ms. Pranami Baruah, Assistant Professor, Clinical Psychology, CRC Shillong.
-The Officer In-Charge of the CRC Shillong, Shri Ram ShakalSahani delivered the welcome speech where he briefed the participants about CRC Shillong and its main objective of organizing the Awareness Programme that day.
+The Programme took off with the registration of the Students and Faculty members of St. Edmund's College - PG (MSW) which was then followed by the introductory note that was given by the host of the Programme, Ms. Pranami Baruah, Assistant Professor, Clinical Psychologist, CRC Shillong.
+The Officer In-Charge of the CRC Shillong, Shri Ram Shakal Sahani delivered the welcome speech where he briefed the participants about CRC Shillong and its main objective of organizing the Awareness Programme that day.
 Before the commencement of the first session, one of the resource persons from CRC Shillong delivered the keynote address and then followed by short keynote address from the Head of the Department of Social Work - PG (MSW), Dr. Rituparna Rajendra, and the Dean of the college, Dr. B.W.
 Nongbri.

-There were 50 Participants (37 students, 5 teachers from the M.S.W.
-Department of St. Edmund's College, 7 Representatives from C.R.C.
-Shillong) attended the programme.
+There were 51 Participants (37 students, 5 teachers from the M.S.W.
+Department of St. Edmund's College, the Dean of St. Edmund's college, shilling, 7 Representatives from C.R.C.
+Shillong) who attended the programme.